-Low histamine diets can and do work, so if keeping intake of those nasty “biogenic amines” is on your radar, your efforts are not in vain my friend.1
+Nevertheless, low histamine diets can and do work, so if keeping intake of those nasty “biogenic amines” is on your radar, your efforts are not in vain my friend.
+1

 All food has histamine.

-Low histamine diets don’t work over the long term because they are way too restrictive.
+Low histamine diets don’t work over the long term because they are way too restrictive and can result in malnutrition.

 For an entire podcast episode devoted to the issue of histamine, see The Histamine Leaky Gut Connection with Dr. Aaron.